Three Power Pact

 Unofficial Signatories of the Tripartite Pact

-There were several countries that were unofficial signatories to the Tripartite Pact.
+Several countries were unofficial signatories to the Tripartite Pact.
 These included Thailand, Manchukuo, and China.

 Thailand did not officially sign the Tripartite Pact; however, the country did become an unofficial signatory of the pact at the recommendation of Japan.
 The country had previously signed a military alliance with Japan and signed the Tripartite Pact on February 15th, 1942.
 The country contributed forces to the Japanese invasion of Burma from 1942 through 1943.